caro401/notes/notes/Things to take notes about.md

 - Running notes, documenting all the work they do, including dead ends ([[Recording  cancelled tasks is important]]).
 This is like a lab notebook of what you did/learned.
 It helps you get back in flow on a task if you are pulled away, and retains context around decisions you made in the process.
 Later they extract key points from these
 - Topic notes, self-contained well-written notes about a single topic.
 These are share-able, publishable or can be sent to colleagues.
 They publish some at `/snacks` on their site.
 - a Brag Document!
 Or rather two, one for their job and one for nice things people said about/to them

+Some people do their daily note in one big text file:

+- [Mike Grindle](https://mikegrindle.com/posts/obtf) puts _everything_ in one file.
+Tags and search are vital
+- [Ellane W](https://ellanew.com/ptpl/091-obtf-obsidian-bullet-journal) doesn theirs like a bullet journal with signifiers at the start of each line
+- [Dan Lucraft](https://danlucraft.com/blog/2008/04/plain-text-organizer/) includes an "80-character diary", kind of a line-a-day thing for nerds.
+They also run 30-day trials of a habit, which is cool (not quite a single big text file, but related)
+- [This person]() keeps task list in there too, so they can see what they've completed.
+I don't think I want that, but I get the value

+I'm intrigued by this as a way to force me to record memories/what I did there, and pull out anything that might have a use in other places into other places - refactoring enforced by limits in ability to link.
+Make more use of the note refactor functionality from Obsidian